shuxin-03/election-blog/content/post/2024-11-13-week-10/index.markdown

 Metrics include:
 - Audience size for each candidate's media appearances on platforms such as podcasts, late-night shows, and endorsements by public figures
 - Engagement metrics such as the number of likes, shares, and comments for content related to each candidate
-- Sentiment analysis of audience comments using tools like natural language processing to assess voter sentiment
+- Sentiment analysis of audience comments using natural language processing to assess voter sentiment